Belle-Yeoki/SQL-Projects/Call_Center_Restaurant_Order_Analysis/Readme.md

     Month;
 ```
 8. Delivery Time Pattern by Driver Month and Area.
++ Drivers like Michele (156 mins avg), Kate (158 mins), Juan (158 mins) consistently had lower average delivery times.

+These drivers may serve as models for best practices or trainers for slower-performing drivers.

 The following drivers although having had fewer deliveries by those who got more order and tip are noted for theur swift delivery time
 + Andrea - 132 Deliveries Avg_Delivery Minute -162